ga4gh/vrs/docs/source/terms_and_model.rst

 .. warning::

    DEPRECATED.
+Use :ref:`LiteralSequenceExpression` instead.
    SequenceState will be removed in VRS 2.0.

-Use :ref:`LiteralSequenceExpression` instead.
+.. deprecated:: 1.2

 **Computational Definition**